InjectiveLabs/chain-stresser/README.md

 Available Commands:
-  generate     Generates all the config files required to start injectived cluster with state for stress testing. tx-bank-send Run stresstest with x/bank.MsgSend transactions. tx-eth-send  Run stresstest with eth value send transactions.
+  generate     Generates all the config files required to start injectived cluster with state for stress testing. tx-bank-send Run stresstest with x/bank.MsgSend transactions. tx-eth-call  Run stresstest with eth contract call transactions. tx-eth-send  Run stresstest with eth value send transactions.

 Flags:
       --accounts string        Path to a JSON file containing private keys of accounts to use for stress testing. (default "accounts.json")
       --accounts-num int       Number of accounts used to benchmark the node in parallel, must not be greater than the number of keys available in account file. (default 1000)
+      --await                  Await for transaction to be included in a block.
       --chain-id string        Expected ID of the chain. (default "stressinj-1337") -h, --help                   help for chain-stresser
       --min-gas-price string   Minimum gas price to pay for each transaction. (default "1inj") --node-addr string       Address of a injectived node RPC to connect to. (default "localhost:26657") --transactions int       Number of transactions to allocate for each account. (default 100)

+Use "chain-stresser [command] --help" for more information about a command.
 ```

 ## Example